-Keep a check on the salt in the chicken broth and soy sauce before adding any additional salt.
+Keep a check on the additional salt as chicken broth and soy sauce already have a lot of salt in them.

-I like to chop the onion in bulk using an electric chopper and refrigerating them for 3-4 days.
+I like to chop the onion in bulk using an electric chopper and refrigerate them for 3-4 days.
 It makes the cooking process quite quick.

-You can add some heavy cream to the stew at the end of cooking to make it ricer.
+You can add some heavy cream to the stew at the end of cooking to make it richer.

 To make it gluten-free, use tamari or coconut aminos in place of soy sauce.